 Diagnosis and treatment of low estrogen can help prevent many health issues.

-In this therapy, hormones can be administered:
+In this therapy, your doctor can administer hormones:

 • topically